Wednesday, November 28, 2007

 Thanksgiving Dessert

-Thanksgiving fell on November 22 this year, inspiring me to make a cake resembling a turkey dinner resembling Dealey Plaza.
+Thanksgiving fell on November 22 this year, inspiring me to make a cake resembling a turkey dinner that in turn resembles Dealey Plaza.

 All the savory foods/structures are made from dessert items (the gravy roads are caramel syrup, the triple-underpass mashed potatoes are frosting, etc.).